yujinakayama/transpec/README.md

 end
 ```

-There's the option to continue using `its` with [rspec-its](https://github.com/rspec/rspec-its) that is an external gem extracted from `rspec-core`.
+There's an option to continue using `its` with [rspec-its](https://github.com/rspec/rspec-its) that is an external gem extracted from `rspec-core`.
-If you choose so, disable this conversion with `--keep its`.
+If you choose so, disable this conversion by either:

+* Specify `--keep its` option manually.
+* Require `rspec-its` in your spec so that Transpec automatically disables this conversion.

+---

 * Conversion can be disabled by: `--keep its`
 * Deprecation: Deprecated since RSpec 2.99, removed at RSpec 3.0